 We assume concepts to be universal.
-However, their representation in natural languages varies.
+However, their representation in the different natural languages changes.
 Within the same language a concept might be referred with multiple terms (known as synonymy) and multiple concepts might be referred with the same term (known as polysemy).